Studiacion/turbo-umbrella/README.md

 ## Quickstart (if you already have the credentials)
 Using ubuntu18.4.4
 Using python 2.7
-You should have 2 credentials:
+You should have 2 credentials with this specific names in the same directory as the 2 python codes (in this repository) so they run successfully:
-* json file key
+* llave.json
-* string key
+* llave_2.json
 ### Install Cloud SDK
 Add the Cloud SDK distribution URI as a package source:
 From terminal: <pre><code>echo "deb [signed-by=/usr/share/keyrings/cloud.google.gpg] http://packages.cloud.google.com/apt cloud-sdk main" | sudo tee -a /etc/apt/sources.list.d/google-cloud-sdk.list</code></pre>